Fraser Valley Regional Library: History

-Fraser Valley Regional Library (FVRL), established in 1930 in the Fraser Valley area of British Columbia (BC), was the first system of its kind in North America.
+Fraser Valley Regional Library (FVRL) was established in 1930 in the Fraser Valley area of British Columbia (BC).

-The idea of bringing the library to the rural population in BC began in 1927.
-The Provincial Public Library Commission organized a province-wide survey of library services in BC.
-The key finding from the survey was that large administrative library districts based on cooperation and resource sharing between municipalities and school districts should be created to serve BC’s rural communities who could not afford to provide a library service on their own.
-Based on this recommendation, the Commission sought funding to carry out an initial trial project.
+In 1927, the Provincial Public Library Commission organized a province-wide survey of library services in BC.
+From FVRL's website, The key finding from the survey was that large administrative library districts based on cooperation and resource sharing between municipalities and school districts should be created to serve BC’s rural communities that could not afford to provide a library service on their own.